andy-maier/pytest-easy-server/docs/index.rst

 `Pytest fixture`_ fixture :func:`~pytest_easy_server.es_server` that resolves
 to the set of servers the tests should run against.

-The set of servers is defined in a *server file* and the secrets to access the servers are defined in a *vault file* that is referenced by the server file, in the formats defined by the `easy-server package`_.
+The set of servers is defined in a *server file* (aka "easy-server file") and the secrets to access the servers are defined in a *vault file* that is referenced by the server file, in the formats defined by the `easy-server package`_.

 The files to use and the server or group nickname to select for the test can be specified in pytest options added by the plugin: